Skip to Main Content

 The Myaamia Ethnobotanical Database is a collection of plant references derived from over a decade of research and interviews regarding the historical and contemporary use of plants by the Myaamia People.
 The database organizes cultural information related to plants, and also contains other botanical information, scientific names, distribution, and related ecological data.
 Additional to its research and archival value, the database is designed to eventually support the needs of ecologist and tribal environmental educators who are interested in identifying and maintaining plant knowledge on tribal properties in Oklahoma and other locations.
 This talk will cover the basic and current features of this new software and share ideas for future modifications.

-11:30 a.m. | Break - visit presenter tables
+11:30 a.m. | Break – Visit Presenter Tables

-12:00 p.m. | Lunch on your own
+12:00 p.m. | Lunch on Your Own

-1:30 p.m. | weeyaakiteeheeyanwki neepwaantiiyankwi: Celebrating 50 years of learning from each other
+1:30 p.m. | weeyaakiteeheeyanwki neepwaantiiyankwi: Celebrating 50 Years of Learning From Each Other

-Kara Strass, Director Tribe Relations, Myaamia Center
+Kara Strass, Director of Tribe Relations, Myaamia Center

-Biographies
+Speaker Biographies

-Dr. Cameron ShriverDr.
-Cameron Shriver is a Research Associate at the Myaamia Center and Visiting Assistant Professor in the History Department at Miami.
+Dr. Cameron ShriverCameron Shriver, Ph.D., is a Research Associate at the Myaamia Center and Visiting Assistant Professor in the History Department at Miami.
 He researches Myaamia reserves and land transactions in nineteenth-century Indiana and Ohio, and periodically writes on the Myaamia Community Blog, ‘aacimotaatiiyankwi.org.’
 His research has been supported by the American Philosophical Society and National Endowment for the Humanities, and he has held fellowships at the John Carter Brown Library, the Newberry Library, and the Huntington Library.
 In addition to his work on Myaamia real estate, his current book project analyzes intelligence-gathering practices among Miami-Illinois and imperial communities—French, British, and American—in the eighteenth century.
 Dr. Shriver completed his PhD in history at Ohio State University in 2016.
 He teaches Native American History and “Introduction to the Miami Tribe” at Miami University.

-Kara StrassKara Strass is Director of Miami Tribe relations at the Myaamia Center. a citizen of the Miami Tribe of Oklahoma, is originally from Huntington, Indiana.
+Kara StrassKara Strass is the Director of Miami Tribe relations at the Myaamia Center. a citizen of the Miami Tribe of Oklahoma, is originally from Huntington, Indiana.
 It was there, within the traditional homelands of the Myaamia people, that her Myaamia identity was fostered by her family, especially her grandmother.
 Today, she resides in both Oxford, Ohio, and Bloomington, Indiana with her husband Kristoph.

 Kara received an M.S. in Student Affairs in Higher Education from Miami University in 2016.
 Kara’s graduate studies focused on Student Development Theory, and specifically how these theories can be applied to make Myaamia students successful in their college endeavors.